hackthedev/dcts-shipping/README.md

 <br>

 ## How to install
-Requires node.js to be installed.
+Requires node.js to be installed (tested with v16.16.0).
 Afterwards execute the following commands.
 ```
 npm install
 node .